MatrixDev/flavorSuperClass/README.md

 This library uses code generation to create new super classes based on priorities.
 It is also can be used for pure **Java** projects.

-> It is better to use [flavorAlias](https://github.com/MatrixDev/flavorAlias) For pure Kotlin project as it has less limitations and overheads.
+> It is better to use [flavorAlias](https://github.com/MatrixDev/flavorAlias) for pure Kotlin project as it has less limitations and overheads.

+# Limitations

+There are few limitations that you sould be aware:
+1. base classes must not be final
+2. base classes must have at least one non-private constructor
+3. additional annotations from base classes will not be copied to generated class

 # Example